mercuryeater/my-team-page/README.md

 - One that makes the team members be placed in pairs with the right one being placed a couple px to the bottom.

-- A second one that makes the title and description text on the upper half of the screen team members appear in two rows of three, with the center one being placed a couple px below the others.
+- A second one that makes the title and description text on the upper half of the screen team members appear in two rows of three member each, with the center one being placed a couple px below the others.
 ### Screenshots
 - On a screen of 375px: